xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

     > Note:
     >
     > Only existing custom field ID is valid for this configuration.
-    > In case you can not find the custom field in the drop-down list, click **Fetch Custom Fields** to fetch the latest list from the connected Jira Cloud Server.
+    > In case you can not find the custom field in the drop-down list, click **Fetch Custom Fields** to fetch the latest list from the connected Jira Cloud.

 4. Click **Apply and Close** to apply your settings.
 ### Step 2: Import Test Cases from Jira